-Prime Minister Jacinda Ardern visits Taupō dairy company
+Mokai dairy company plant near Taupo welcomes Prime Minister Jacinda Ardern

 "We would like our children, and our children's children to be proud of us and the actions we are taking today," he said.

-General manager of Milk Supply Grant Jackson said Miraka was experiencing growth in all of its international markets and now exports to many countries, including North America, Africa, Asia, Australia and the Pacific.
+General manager of milk supply Grant Jackson said Miraka was experiencing growth in all of its international markets and now exports to many countries, including North America, Africa, Asia, Australia and the Pacific.

 "Internationally there is a real demand for premium dairy products with a low carbon footprint," Jackson said.